Norway's Equinor says sanctions prevented it helping on Nord Stream

 "The Norwegian Ministry of Foreign Affairs has stated that work on the pipelines would be in breach of the Norwegian sanction regulations – and by extension the EU sanction regulations," Equinor said in an emailed statement to Reuters.

-Norway's foreign ministry had no immediate comment.
-The Nordic country is not part of the EU, but is part of its single market and has applied most EU sanctions against Russia.
+Norway is not part of the European Union, but is part of its single market and has applied most EU sanctions against Russia, including export controls.

+"Due to the strict statutory duty of confidentiality, the Ministry of Foreign Affairs cannot comment on cases regarding the export of strategic goods, services and technology," a foreign ministry spokesperson said in a statement.

 The EU Commission did not immediately reply to a request for comment.